amielsy/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 into 1 dataset.
 Subject files make up the subject column.
 Y files make up the activity column.
 X files make up the columns from the wanted features from feature.txt.

 Change the activity column from numbers to its appropriate activity using activity_labels.txt.
+Then, appropriately label the data set with descriptive activity names.
+I removed the parentheses and dash characters from the variables and changed the starting t with time and starting f with freq(frequency).
+For example:
+tBodyAcc-mean()-X -> timeBodyAccmeanX
+fBodyAcc-std()-X -> freqBodyAccstdX

+Finally, create another independent tidy data set with the average of each variable for each activity and each subject.
+Then print this to tiny.txt.